Peter Dickinson: Writer

 Dickinson's first two mysteries both won the Crime Writers' Association's Gold Dagger, Skin Deep in 1968 and A Pride of Heroes in 1969.
 He was at least as successful with his children's books.
 He won the 1977 Guardian Children's Fiction Prize for The Blue Hawk, an award judged by British children's writers, which no author may win twice.
 For Tulku (1979) he won both the Whitbread Children's Book Award and finally the Carnegie Medal after being a commended runner-up three times.
 He won the Carnegie again next year for City of Gold.
 In 1982 he was named to the International Board of Books for Young People Honor List for Tulku, and The Iron Lion was selected one of New York Times Notable Books.
 Eva (1988) was a runner-up for both the Carnegie (highly commended) and the Horn Book Award.
 In 2008 it won the Phoenix Award from the Children's Literature Association as the best English-language children's book that did not a major award when it was originally published twenty years earlier.
 Dickinson and The Seventh Raven (1981) had won the same award in 2001.

 The Kin (1998) made the Whitbread Award shortlist.

 City of Gold and other stories from the Old Testament (Gollancz, 1980), illustrated by Michael Foreman, was a "radical" retelling of 33 stories, according to the retrospective online Carnegie Medal citation.
 "It is set in a time before the Bible was written down, when its stories where handed from generation to generation by the spoken word."
 Illustrator Foreman was highly commended runner-up for the Library Association's companion Kate Greenaway Medal.

 A pair of alternative history novels, King and Joker (1976) and Skeleton-in-Waiting (1989), are based on the premise that Prince Albert Victor, Duke of Clarence (1864–1892) survives and ultimately reigns as Victor I of England.

 The biennial Hans Christian Andersen Award conferred by the International Board on Books for Young People is the highest recognition available to a writer or illustrator of children's books.
 Dickinson was one of five finalists for the writing award in 2000 (and the British nominee in 1988 as well).

 A collection of his own previously published and new poetry, The Weir: Poems by Peter Dickinson, was published on the occasion of his 80th birthday in 2007, as a gift from his four children.

 His last works were Earth and Air (Small Beer Press, 2012), and In the Palace of the Khans (Peter Dickinson Books, 2012).
 The former continues the "Tales of Elemental Spirits" whose first two volumes Water and Fire comprise stories by both Dickinson and Robin McKinley.

-Dickinson's literary archive is one of those in the Seven Stories National Centre for Children's Books.
+Dickinson's literary archive is one of those in Seven Stories, the National Centre for Children's Books.